zearp/OptiHack/text/BIOS_STUFF.md

 So you're like me and not spend any time in Windows and also don't want to install it on your machine.
 Well you're in luck!
 There is a way to create a Windows install that will work on pretty much any computer and runs from a usb drive.
 Don't use anything too slow or you will be in a serious world of lag and pain because the system keeps using 100% of the disk.
 Use an old ssd for best results.

 You'll need:
-* [Rufus](https://rufus.ie) - Totally free but can not create Windows To Go installs on ssd's only usb sticks.
-* [WinToUSB](https://www.easyuefi.com/wintousb/) - To create the Windows To Go disk, the free version will do.
+* [Rufus](https://rufus.ie) - Totally free but can not create Windows To Go installs on ssd's only usb sticks **OR** [WinToUSB](https://www.easyuefi.com/wintousb/) - To create the Windows To Go disk, the free version will do fine.
-* Windows 10 media, you can grab a eval version directly from Microsoft using [this](https://tb.rg-adguard.net/public.php) website.
+* Windows 10 media, you can grab an evaluation version directly from Microsoft using [this](https://tb.rg-adguard.net/public.php) website.

 Create the disk with WinToUSB and boot from it, run Windows Update until there are no more updates.